tud-hri/joan/docs/modules-carlainterface.md

 ## <a name="adding_own_agents"></a>Adding Your Own Agents

-This section will describe, how you can go about to implement your own agent, so adding an agent other than `Ego Vehicle`.
+This section will describe, how you can go about implementing your own agent, so adding an agent other than `Ego Vehicle`.
 There are some things you need to keep in mind while doing this so therefore this section will go a bit more into detail.
-The steps below do not have to be followed in this particular order, however it might be easy to just follow them in this order anyway.
+The steps below do not have to be followed in this particular order, however, it might be easy to just follow them in this order anyway.

 ### Step 1.
 Getting informed